 For active athletes, we also try to communicate with coaches and trainers to help the transition back to sports go smoothly and quickly.
 For this reason, we develop athlete-specific return to sports programs.

-In addition to treating patients in the clinic, Kevin, Megan, Brian, Chelsey, and Sarah participate in community education activities to teach the developing athlete injury-prevention techniques and promote health and fitness.
+In addition to treating patients in the clinic, Kevin, Megan, Brian, Chelsey, Sarah, and Jimmy participate in community education activities to teach the developing athlete injury-prevention techniques and promote health and fitness.
 By educating athletes, parents, coaches, and trainers on common injuries and ways to prevent injury occurrence, the athlete spends more time being active and participating in their sport.

 We also take special interest in the treatment of adolescent back pain using the McKenzie Method of Diagnosis and Treatment.
 Like the general sports programs, the McKenzie Method emphasizes self treatment of back pain and prevention of future problems.
 It is recognized world-wide as one of the most effective treatments for back pain.
 We have had overwhelming success applying this method of diagnosis and treatment to young people and at the last count, the average number of office visits for back pain was about four per patient.